asimov-protocol/asimov-network-widget/README.md

 ### Styling

-The NetworkView component uses a default color theme that follows the Asimov design system:
+The NetworkView component uses a default color theme that follows the ASIMOV design system:

 ```ts
 const defaultColorTheme = {